passportxyz/eas-proxy/docs/01-on-chain-passport-attestation.md

 As also mentioned in [On Chain Data](./00-on-chain-data.md), the resolver smart contract will:
 - only allow calls from a trusted EAS smart contract
-- data coming from a truster Attester
+- data coming from a trusted Attester

 # Updating passport
 A passport attestation wil always record a snapshot of a users passport.
-Whenever the user makes changes to his passport (deleting, renewing or claiming new stamps) in the Passport App, a new attestation needs to be created in EAS in order to record the latest state of the passport on-chain.
+Whenever the user makes changes to their passport (deleting, renewing or claiming new stamps) in the Passport App, a new attestation needs to be created in EAS in order to record the latest state of the passport on-chain.
 Optionally, the previous attestation can be revoked.

 # Integrations